Innmind/Immutable/docs/MAP.md

 ## `->clear()`

 Return an empty new map of the same type.
+Useful to avoid to respecify the templates types of the map in a new docblock annotation.

 ```php
 $map = Map::of([1, 2], [3, 4]);